Planning & Assessment

 DHPSNY has worked closely with the New York Council of Nonprofits (NYCON) to develop a curriculum geared specifically toward assisting small- and medium-sized institutions with engaging in strategic planning in a thoughtful way.
 This curriculum consists of two webinars administered approximately four months apart, with assignments and a retreat occurring between the two webinars.
 The product of strategic planning is a document that establishes a common vision, an outline of strategic goals and objectives, recommendations for the effective allocation of resources, and an organizational structure that will support the work of implementation.

 Recipients of DHPSNY’s Planning & Assessment Services are selected by a competitive application process.
 Limited spaces are available.
 Applications are reviewed by an advisory committee of library, archives, and conservation professionals.
 Application materials for DHPSNY's Planning & Assessment Services are accepted year-round and reviewed three times a year.
-The deadline for our next review period is Friday, November 17.
-Applications must be postmarked or received via email by this deadline to be reviewed.
-The next deadline will be in spring 2018.
+The next application review deadline is Friday, March 16th, 2018.
+Applications must be received by the deadline to be considered for the current round.